joey100/simpleBBS/README.md

 ##simpleBBS
-A simple BBS which let you publish articles and add comments for the articles and comments, it also enables web chat: You can chat with others through the web, like web qq.
+A simple BBS which let you publish articles and add comments for the articles and comments, and it also enables web chat: You can chat with others through the web, like web qq.

 ##Prerequisites